The Answer Man (novella): Plot summary

 In 1951, Phil encounters the Answer Man for a second time while driving home from a meeting with a New Hampshire State Senator about a potential election bid.
 Despite the fourteen years that have passed, the Answer Man is no older, but his price has increased to $50 for three minutes.
 While speaking to the Answer Man, Phil realizes that passing students cannot see them, which the Answer Man explains is due to them being located in a "fold" of reality.
 After paying the Answer Man, Phil learns that he will not run for the Senate; he is disconcerted when the Answer Man tells him that Jacob will not play baseball at high school.
 After the three minutes end, the Answer Man's price has changed to $200 for three minutes, and Phil once again loses consciousness.
 In 1952, Jacob suffers a severe nosebleed and is diagnosed with acute lymphoblastic leukemia; he dies eight months later at the age of 10.
 Sally Ann grows depressed and begins drinking heavily, eventually dying in a car crash in 1960.
 Phil grows listless and questions whether the Answer Man was merely a figment of his imagination.

 In 1964, Phil is approached by Christine Lacasse, a burn victim who wishes to sue the New England Freedom Corporation for $5,000,000 for faulty wiring that resulted in a house fire which killed her husband and five children.
 The case stirs Phil from his listlessness.
 He continues the lawsuit on behalf of Christine's brother after she dies of pneumonia in 1967, and in 1970 wins a final judgement of $7,400,000, of which Phil receives half.
 Phil subsequently carries out pro bono legal work until retiring, becoming a respected pillar of the community.

-In 1995, he is diagnosed with a brain tumor, turning down an operation after he learns the odds of surviving are even.
+In 1995, a now-elderly Phil is diagnosed with a brain tumor, turning down an operation after he learns the odds of surviving are even.
 Later that year, Phil encounters the Answer Man for a third and final time on the outskirts of Curry.
 The Answer Man's appearance once again appears unchanged, but his price is now "all answers free".
 The Answer Man confirms to Phil that there is an afterlife, but cryptically answers "yes" when Phil presses him for details.
 Phil once again awakens behind the wheel of his car and drives home.